xon52/v3-gmaps/docs/api/map.md

 - Double clicking will result in both `click` and `dblclick` events firing (in that order).
 - The `contextmenu` even should be used instead of `rightclick` as it will accommodate Mac and mobile devices' methods of right clicking too.
 - To make demo's and tests simpler, a default object  `zoom` is defaulted to `2` and `center` is defaulted to `{ lat: 0, lng: 0 }` to simplify demo's and tests.
+- `gmaps-map` `error` event does not capture Google Maps errors - only those coming from Vue and/or the implementation.
+Things like invalid referrer errors are not able to be captured through this event.